 Description: Fundamental principles of mechanics, heat, electricity, magnetism and electromagnetism and their relationship to energy utilization and conservation.
 Principles then applied to problem situations in agriculture and life sciences.
-Students cannot receive credit for both MSYM 109 and any one of the following: PHYS 141, 151 or 211.

 Description: Basic principles of describing and evaluating mechanized systems relevant to agriculture, food, energy, and water.
 Problem solving using systems-thinking.
 Exploration of major and career opportunities.
 Academic success and planning.